gab-3d/Gab3d-Klipper-Utilities/README.md

 # Gab3d Klipper Utilities
+What this does?
+It adds several macros to:
+- Backup your klipper installation in a zip (relevant files)
+- Create images for Input Shaper and install all requirements
+- Create a diagnostic macros
+- Add PID macros
+These are the things that my community ask me the most and struggles configuring it

+Hope you like!
+GAB3D

+# Installation
 To install it open a shell prompt (ssh or putty)

 Use Kiauh to install shell command (if not already installed)